mikeconley/joy-of-coding-episode-guide/_episodes/0255/index.md

 * [Joplin Agenda](https://mikeconley.ca/joc/agendas/Episode-0255.html)

 ## Topics
-* Pandemic edition!
-Mike is streaming from home!
 * [255](https://en.wikipedia.org/wiki/255_(number))
 * [Bug 1712750](https://bugzilla.mozilla.org/show_bug.cgi?id=1712750) - Clear Recent History modal has the Old UI
   - This landed!
 Check out the 2nd and 3rd patches in the series to get a sense of what got fixed.